bitplane/arranges/arranges/README.md

 package.
 The main feature is a pair of classes that can represent ranges:

 * `Segment` is a class that can be treated like a `set` and its constructor is compatible with `range` and `slice`.
-It is derived from `str` so serializes without custom JSON encoders.
+It is derived from `str` so is easy to compare and serializes nicely.
 It is immutable, hashable and has a stable string representation.
 * `Ranges` is an ordered `tuple` of `Segment`s.
-It is also immutable and derived from `str` so serializes without custom JSON encoders like the above.
-  It can be constructed from comma-separated Python-style slice notation strings (e.g. `"1:10, 20:"`, `"0x00:0xff` and `":"`), integers, `slice`s, `range`s,
-  integers and (nested) iterables of the above.
+It is also immutable and derived from `str` like the above.
+It can be constructed from comma-separated Python-style slice notation strings (e.g. `"1:10, 20:"`, `"0x00:0xff` and `":"`), integers, `slice`s, `range`s, integers and (nested) iterables of the above.
 * An `inf` singleton that is a `float` with a value of `math.inf` but has an `__index__` that returns `sys.maxsize` and compares equal to infinity and `maxsize`, and its string representation is `"inf"`.

-The range classes are designed to be used as fields in Pydantic `BaseModel`s, but they can be used anywhere you need a range.
+The range class is designed to be used as fields in Pydantic `BaseModel`s, but can be used anywhere you need a range.
 They are not designed with speed in mind, and comparisons usually use the canonical string form by converting other things into `Ranges` objects.
+Their preferred pronoun is they/them.

 ## Constraints

-I made it to select lines or bytes in a stream of data, so it:
+I made them to select lines or bytes in a stream of data, so they:

-* only supports `int`s;
+* only support `int`s;
-* does not allow negative indices, the minimum is 0 and the maximum is unbounded;
+* do not allow negative indices, the minimum is 0 and the maximum is unbounded;
-* it's compatible with `range` and `slice`, but `step` is fixed to `1`.
+* are compatible with `range` and `slice`, but `step` is fixed to `1`.
 If you pass something with a step into its constructor it'll be converted to a list of `int`s (`range(0, 10, 2)` becomes `"0,2,4,6,8"`);
-* does not support duplicate ranges.
+* do not support duplicate ranges.
 Ranges are merged together as they are added to the `Ranges` object;
-* it is unpydantic in that its constructors are duck-typed, which is what I need; and
+* they are unpydantic in that its constructors are duck-typed, which is what I need;
-* it violates the Zen of Python by having multiple ways to do the same thing, but it's also useful.
+* they violates the Zen of Python by having multiple ways to do the same thing, but I found that useful; and
 * Currently the interface is *unstable*, so lock the exact version in if you don't want breaking changes.

 ## Installation

-`pip install arranges` if you want to use it.
+`pip install arranges` if you want to use them.
 You'll need Python 3.10 or above.

 ### Dev setup